justinmtech/Minebuddy/README.md

 6. If the bot is not already in your server, invite it with the link prompted in the console startup
 7. Try using "!help" on your Discord server
 8. If it works, you're done!
 Feel free to change the configuration to suit your needs.

+# Troubleshooting
+- If you get the "failed to connect to Discord" error, make sure your token is set properly.
+- If the plugin enables properly and the bot is in your discord, but commands do not work, ensure the bot has chat permissions.

+# Warning
+- This bot is a staff tool, so be careful giving normal players permission to use it (they will be able to issue broadcast/stop commands).

 # Commands
 Command syntax is determined like this: "{commandSymbol}{commandPrefix}{commandName}"